Last Updated on

 Partnerships, corporations and many LLCs OR sole proprietorships with employees must file for an EIN.

 Filing the EIN online takes only a few minutes and the number is available immediately.
 For more information about how to apply and to see our video with a step-by-step guide, check out how to file for an EIN.

-Hawaii Business License – All businesses need to register with the Hawaii Department of Commerce and Consumer Affairs.
+Hawaii Tax Identification Number – All businesses operating in Hawaii will need to register for a Hawaii Tax Identification Number with the Hawaii Department of Taxation.